HoIIy/ISTE432/developmentbook.md

 * must present "this" (and likely any other textual document) as a pdf, markdown, html, or a format agreed upon by the instructor (not proprietary, not ms office).

 ## Business Rules

-**3 of our main business rules:**
-* Admin->manages->Stations
-* Map---displays---Stations
-* GetData----generates----Map
+* Users could not use this for business purposes
+* Protecting user's private information confidentially
+* Only administrtors could mangage and approve information about stations
+* Map would be display public stations for general uses

 ## Technologies Used
-Likely to be JSON for our data source and a combination of HTML, CSS, JavaScript, and jQuery that runs on a standard LAMP stack.
+* JSON is our data source.
+* For the web application, we will use HTML, CSS, JavaScrip and jQuery accordingly.

 ## Timeline
-**Assuming deadlines remain consistently on Sunday nights:**
-- ~~M1 - DONE~~
+**Milestones:**
+1. Requirements - 9/15 - Plan all general requirements and purposes for the project
-- M2 - 10/8 (plan out design, and design patterns)
+2. Design and Design Patterns - 10/8 - Plan out design, and design patterns
-- M3 - 10/13 (plan out/revise layers)
+3. Layering - 10/13 - Plan out and revise layers
-- M4 - 10/27 (plan out/revise exception handling)
+4. Exception Handling - 10/27 - Plan out and revise exception handling
-- M5 - 11/10 (refactoring)
+5. Performance and Refactoring - 11/10
-- M6 - 11/27 (testing)
+6. Testing - 11/27
-- M7 - 12/15 (packaging)
+7. Deployment and Packaging - 12/15
-- Final code: 12/9

 **Unofficial deadlines:**
 - 10/8  - be finished with all of our planning, complete with diagrams and class pseudocode.